slarmoo/.github/profile/uxdesign/uxdesign.md

 ## Short circuit

 Sometimes factors such as network latency will impact the performance of your application or make it partially unavailable.
 You want to consider how you can create a meaningful experience for your users even when you cannot provide full functionality.
-For example, your application might relay on a third party service for processing payment before they can access the application.
+For example, your application might rely on a third party service for processing payment before they can access the application.
 Rather than deny the user access when the payment service is down, you could collect the payment information and attempt to process it later.
 In the meantime the user is allowed to continue working.
 If later, the payment processing fails, then you handle the problem just as if their credit card was cancelled after accepting payment.

-This ability to provide an alternative path, is sometimes called short circuit or fallback functionality.
-This removes barriers from your application that otherwise would turn away customers, and they are usually are not difficult to implement.
+This ability to provide an alternative path is sometimes called short circuit or fallback functionality.
+This removes barriers from your application that otherwise would turn away customers, and they are usually not difficult to implement.
 You just need to consider each functional piece of your application and provide an alternative if that functionality is not available.

 ## Accessibility

 📖 **Suggesting reading**: [MDN Accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility)

 Your application needs to appeal to a diverse population of users.
-This means that you need to design for users with different accessibility needs, including users with visual, physical, and audible impairments.
+This means that you need to design for users with different accessibility needs, including users with visual, physical, and auditory impairments.

 You can help users with visual impairments by considering color blindness when selecting your color scheme, providing high contrast themes, and supporting screen readers.
-Video and audio transcripts, along with visual animation helps users that need audio assistance.
+Video and audio transcripts, along with visual animation, help users that need audio assistance.
 Providing keyboard shortcuts and making sure input elements are accessible in the proper order will help users with different physical abilities.

 | Ability  | Application features                                    |
 | -------- | ------------------------------------------------------- |